How to raise more money with fewer fundraisers

 Proper planning and execution of the following 3 elementary school fundraising ideas will help make your sale more successful.
 And at the end of the day, you won’t have to work as hard because you’ll be able to accomplish your objectives with fewer campaigns.

-1. Plan a Proper Kickoff Meeting
+1. Plan a Proper Elementary School Fundraiser Kickoff

 The fundraiser kickoff meeting is probably the most important part of your sale.
 It will help set the tone for your ultimate success.
 If executed properly, your students will come away excited and eager to share their packets with their parents and start selling.
 But just as important, they’ll have a basic understanding of what they need to do and why they’re doing it.
 Winning prizes is important, but it’s just one part of your presentation.